 Oh-la-la… My meatless meatballs that actually contain zero meat.
 Where do I begin?!
 First of all, this vegetarian meatballs recipe is here to help you feel #soyinspired this Fall in partnership with the Healthy Aperture Blogger Network and the Soyfoods Council.
 And you should listen to me – all these Holidays upon us mean a lot of animal products and saturated fat at the table.
 My meatballs are made of lean, healthy and zero cholesterol source of protein… with a liiiiiiiitle sprinkle of Parmesan cheese.
 Just a little bit.
 Who doesn’t like cheese?!
 In moderation it is all fine.

 Secondly…Should I mention kids were all over these meatballs with tofu?!
 Or the fact that to make 40 meatballs cost me $10 (BTW all organic and that is including $5 jar of pasta sauce)?!
 Or that they take 30 minutes to make (minus 6 hours of recipe development for me)?!
 And last but not least my meatballs are gluten free?!
-Not that I care but I have explained my situation with breadcrumbs before.
+Not that I care but I have explained my situation with breadcrumbs before when making almond crusted chicken.

 Let me explain what you are looking at.